4th of July Fireworks, Events, + Celebrations in Raleigh + the Triangle (2025)

 Independence Day Celebration – South Park (Fuquay-Varina)

-Monday July 1st | 6:00pm
+Tuesday July 1st | 6:00pm

 Event Link

 Music, food, and fun in Fuquay.
 Live music begins at 6:30 pm.
 Food Trucks will be onsite and the Splash Pad will be open from 6 to 8:30 pm.
 Make sure to bring a blanket or chair and get there early to claim the best location to view the fireworks.
 Fireworks start at sundown (typically 9:15pm).
+No alcohol allowed, but coolers are ok.

 Wendell Fireworks Show – Wendell Community Park (Wendell)